On August 23, 2007, I was so enthralled by what I saw that I wrote a poem about it:

 is the end or the beginning.

 I discovered this beaver development just below 52 acres of woodland we own 4 miles south of the St. Lawrence River.
 In the summer my wife and I sleep at the land every night, and we visit almost daily throughout the year.
 Although they were not on our land, they were about 200 yards from our little summer house.
-I could go out along a wooded ridge every summer evening, find a clear vantage point on the cliff west of the pond,
+I could go out along a wooded ridge every summer evening, find a clear vantage point on the cliff west of the pond, brave the mosquitoes and then when I learned something about the beavers for that night, I could dash back to our little house, and every trip back and forth would make a safer pathway.

 During the day as I walked through the boggy pools and thick vegetation of our land, I could look for beaver gnawing.